YouTube Verification vs. Account Verification

 "If your channel is verified, it will stay verified unless you change your channel name" [1].

-While changing your channel name will remove the badge and force you to reapply, updating your channel handle won’t affect your verification status [1].
-This process ensures that the badge remains a clear and reliable signal of trustworthiness for your audience.
+Changing your channel name will remove the badge and force you to reapply, while updating your channel handle won’t affect verification status [1].
+The badge is meant to help viewers identify the official channel.

 Main Differences Between the Two Verification Types